henzk/featuremonkey/README.rst

 - run the tests: ``test_featuremonkey``

+The documentation is incomplete right now (work in progress): https://featuremonkey.readthedocs.org/

-There is currently no documentation - until there is, have a look at ``featuremonkey/test/composer.py``.
+For more details, have a look at ``featuremonkey/test/composer.py``.

 License: MIT (see LICENSE)